 Brownfield Opportunity Area Program Overview

 The New York State Brownfield Opportunity Area Program (BOA) is administered and managed through the New York State Department of State (DOS).
 The program provides financial and technical assistance to complete area-wide strategies for neighborhood revitalization and brownfield redevelopment.
-It is important to note that the area-wide strategies developed as part of this project are not limited to brownfield sites.
+It is important to note that the area-wide strategies developed as part of this program are not limited to brownfield sites.
 The BOA program recognizes that brownfields, underutilized properties, and vacant sites can all have negative impacts on neighborhood vitality, property values and quality of life.
-The program provides a funding source to facilitate community and neighborhood-based economic development, while creating strategies to improve overall conditions and opportunities for reinvestment and revitalization.
+The program provides a funding source to facilitate community and neighborhood-based planning, while creating strategies to improve overall conditions and opportunities for reinvestment and revitalization.

 Find out more about the New York State BOA program